What Does an X-Ray Technician Do? (And How To Become One)

 X-ray technicians can choose to specialize further in the field.
 Some specializations you may pursue as a radiologic technologist include:

 Magnetic resonance imaging (MRI) technology

 X-ray technicians can work in various medical settings, including hospitals, doctor's offices, medical laboratories, diagnostic imaging centers and trauma centers.
 They spend much of their workday standing, adjusting the machine and moving patients to capture the correct angles for imaging.
 They may also experience radiation exposure daily, but using proper equipment can protect them from harmful effects.
 Other characteristics of their work environment may include:

 Heavy lifting of equipment and patients

-Long work hours with evening and weekends required
+Long work hours with possible evening and weekend shifts

 Individual work environment